 “The VA wants to shove pills down your throat.
 You go in and talk to them for 15 minutes, and you get three different types of medicines that alter your brain functions and have bad side effects.
 CBD doesn’t do that,” he pointed out.

 “I think it would help a lot of vets.
 There’s a lot of guys out there who are trying to make things work in their life.
 I think CBD oil is a step in the right direction,” Coffe said.

-While he doesn’t know if it will ever be completely accepted in the mainstream, it’s important that other veterans might have access to it more easily than they do now.
+While he doesn’t know if it will ever go completely mainstream, it’s important that other veterans might have access to it more easily than they do now, he said.
 Plus, hopefully the stigma associated with using CBD could be combated.

 “There are people who are addicted to pain killers like oxycontin, but they’re not ‘drug addicts’ because they got it from a doctor,” Coffe pointed out while explaining how people who use CBD are often mislabeled as “hippy potheads.”

 “It’d be nice if it became a mainstream thing,” he added.

 Natalie Anne Bilski, 32, is a disabled combat veteran who has PTSD.
 She served in the U.S. Navy for six years, including three deployments, and was honorably discharged in 2011.

 She looked into CBD after being prescribed other medications that had ill side effects.
 She decided to start with a CBD-infused drink.

 “You don’t feel anything, no magical change in attitude or internal feelings – at first,” Bilski told American Military News.
 “The changes are more noticed as after thoughts or random in the moments where you question why you’re suddenly feeling so good.”

 “I think it took me a couple days before I noticed,” she continued.
 “I noticeably felt less pain in my joints and was able to get up and move around a lot more, not to mention the increased amount of energy I had, as well as motivation to do things.”